Get started with Kubernetes platform monitoring + Full-Stack observability

 Dynatrace Operator version 0.8.0+

-New Helm installation and upgrade instructions use our Helm chart available from an OCI registry.
-Therefore, if the Dynatrace repository is currently added to your local Helm repositories, it can be safely removed.
+These instructions use Dynatrace's Helm chart from an OCI registry.
+If you have the Dynatrace repository in your local Helm repositories, you can remove it before proceeding:

 helm repo remove dynatrace